OmarShafie/hadith/README.md

 is not included as مقلوب

 Out of scope (Research Topics):
-- *Classification of Hadith (Saheeh/ hasan/ Dha'eef) or (Prophet-like-speech "textual finger print")
-  - Possible crowd sourced (الدرر السنية)
-  - Percentage of score for each rawi of accuracy based on multiple sources
-  - filter by classification
+- Advanced Viz:
+  - color code method: comparison by: 1)route/chain, 2)narration (matn) 3) both 4) none [current] as visual analysis
+  - combine the "Zeyadat" narrations into one steched narration and color code links to highlight sources

+- *Information Retrieval: search for hadith (content) full ranking system
+  - prefix and suffix + ignore punctuations?
+  - hadith similarity

+  - *Knowledge Extraction: Extract tags/grades from Narrator Discription
+  - add rawi/hadith notes and tags: weak in arabic-evidency- israeliyat - marfoo3 7ukmn -
+  - fill missing grades + add more grading sources
+  - validate connectivity (time & place)

   - *Named Entity Recognition
   - Identifying Entity
   - case of shifting isnad using ح
   - case of using عطف

 - *Predict Missing / Missing check المبهم أو المدلس
   - Connectivity who could be missing between any 2 rawi?
   - probabilities for each rawi

-- *Knowledge Extraction: Extract tags/grades from Narrator Discription
-  - add rawi/hadith notes and tags: weak in arabic-evidency- israeliyat - marfoo3 7ukmn -
-  - fill missing grades + add more grading sources
-  - validate connectivity (time & place)
-- *Information Retrieval: search for hadith (content) full ranking system
-  - prefix and suffix + ignore punctuations?
+- *Classification of Hadith (Saheeh/ hasan/ Dha'eef) or (Prophet-like-speech "textual finger print")
+  - Possible crowd sourced (الدرر السنية)
+  - Percentage of score for each rawi of accuracy based on multiple sources
+  - filter by classification

 - Indexing:
   - find pages in websites /chapters in books that are linked/discussing a specific hadith
-- Advanced Viz:
-  - color code method: comparison by: 1)route/chain, 2)narration (matn) 3) both 4) none [current] as visual analysis
-  - combine the "Zeyadat" narrations into one steched narration and color code links to highlight sources

 Ready Features:
 - *Visulaize Sankey diagram of Hadiths of any rawi in bukhari